hanaDemma/Change_point_analysis_and_statistical_modelling-/README.md

 ## Overview

-This project analyzes historical Brent oil prices using various statistical and machine learning models, including ARIMA and LSTM.
-The objective is to gain insights into price trends and make future price predictions based on historical data.
+This project analyzes historical Brent oil prices using statistical and machine learning models, including ARIMA, Bayesian inference, and LSTM.
+The goal is to detect change points, identify key economic and political factors influencing prices, and build predictive models for future trends.

+Additionally, this project includes an interactive dashboard built with Flask (backend) and React (frontend) to visualize price trends and event correlations.

+## Business Objective
+The main objective of this project is to study how major global events impact Brent oil prices.
+This includes:

+- Identifying key political, economic, and technological events that significantly affect oil prices.
+- Measuring price fluctuations before and after key events (e.g., OPEC decisions, sanctions, conflicts).
+- Providing data-driven insights for investors, policymakers, and energy companies.

 ## Folder Structure